bilal1718/AI-ML-Journey/Advanced_Learning_Algorithms/readme.md

 3. **Balanced Model**
    - **Indicators**: Both training error and cross-validation error are low and similar.
    - **Actions**: Continue with the current model or fine-tune hyperparameters for potential improvements.

+### Establishing a Baseline Level of Performance

+When evaluating your model, it's crucial to establish a baseline level of performance to accurately diagnose bias and variance.

+**What is a Baseline Performance?**
+- **Baseline Performance** is a reference point that helps you gauge how well your learning algorithm is performing relative to a reasonable benchmark.
+It helps to understand if the performance of your model is good enough or if there's room for improvement.

+**Why Establish a Baseline?**
+- **Human-Level Performance**: For tasks like speech recognition, where even humans make mistakes (e.g., 10.6% error), comparing your model's performance to human performance can be a useful benchmark.
+This helps you understand whether your model's performance is near the best possible given the task's inherent challenges.
+- **Competing Algorithms**: If there are existing benchmarks or previous implementations, comparing against these can also set a practical baseline.

+**How to Use the Baseline:**
+- **High Bias**: If your model's error is much worse than the baseline, you have a high bias problem.
+The model is underfitting.
+- **High Variance**: If there is a large gap between training and cross-validation errors, the model is overfitting.

+**Example Metrics to Watch:**
+- **Difference Between Training Error and Baseline**: Indicates bias.
+A large difference suggests high bias.
+- **Difference Between Training Error and Cross-Validation Error**: Indicates variance.
+A large difference suggests high variance.

 ### Practical Example